 Will Leeper owes Dish money, but not the $352 it’s trying to collect.
 Why won’t it back off?

-Question: I recently received a phone call from a company called Diversified Consultants about a debt I owed Dish Network for my satellite TV service.
-I owe Dish about $74, but it was trying to collect more than $300 from me.
+I recently received a phone call from a company called Diversified Consultants about a debt I owed Dish Network for my satellite TV service.
+Dish was trying to collect $300 from me, even though I only owed about $74.
 I requested a statement of debt be mailed to me at my correct address.

 Since that time, Diversified has continued calling me almost daily.
 I have stopped answering the calls.
 Today, I received another call and decided to answer.
 I asked if the statement had been sent, and a representative said they “do not send letters.”